lukekenworthy/Transcendental/README.md

 # transcendental

-Repository for paper summaries, summarizing what is true, good, and beautiful about each work.
+Repository for paper notes, summarizing what is true, good, and beautiful about each work.